Input to Federal Policy—Consensus Recommendations on Incident Reporting and Initial Response from CG-BSX

 In the Federal Register

-Open for public comment until Nov.
-22, 2021--Coast Guard's Notice of Proposed Rulemaking: Uniform Certificate of Title Act
+Comment period closed Nov.
+22, 2021--Coast Guard's Notice of Proposed Rulemaking: Uniform Certificate of Title Act for Vessels

 On Sept.22, the Coast Guard published a notice proposing changes to its regulations for certifying a State's titling system for undocumented vessels to increase States' participation in the Vessel Identification System (VIS).
 The proposed changes would allow States that have adopted the recommendations of the model Uniform Certificate of Title Act for Vessels to certify their titling provisions with the Coast Guard.
 Once certified and participating in the VIS, a State is able to confer preferred mortgage status on financial instruments that apply to undocumented vessels, which benefits the owners of those vessels.
 The most significant proposed change would be to implement a system of “branding” (permanently marking) titles for vessels that have sustained structural damage.
 This would help prevent a process known as “title washing,” where severe vessel damage is concealed by transferring the title to a different State.
-Comments can be submitted to www.regulations.gov at USCG-2018-0160.
-Deadline is November 22, 2021.
+Comments were submitted to www.regulations.gov at USCG-2018-0160.
+Deadline was November 22, 2021.
+Click here for NASBLA's submission.

 See Advocacy - Policy - Federal Register for a list and descriptions of recently-closed notices and final rules related to recreational boating and RBS programs.